microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/Solutions/TimeBasedSaleRestrictions/README.md

 3. **Save Cart** (`SaveCartRequest`) - Validates all cart items when the cart is saved
 4. **Checkout Calculation** (`CalculateSalesTransactionServiceRequest`) - Final validation during checkout/totaling to ensure no restricted items proceed to payment

-### Configuration Precedence
+### Configuration Source
-The system checks for time restriction configuration in the following order:
-1. **Product-level attributes** - Checked first via `GetAttributeValuesByProductIdsServiceRequest` with catalogId=0
+The system reads time restriction configuration from product attributes via `GetAttributeValuesByProductIdsServiceRequest` with catalogId=0.
-2. **Channel-level defaults** - Falls back to channel extension properties if product attributes are not set

 ### Time Restriction Rule Evaluation
 Each product is evaluated against a rule composed of: